 - Surveying areas within University buildings for bonding and grounding needs; and

-- Ensuring all departments within the University are following proper bonding and grounding practices during Fire/Safety and Laboratory Inspections.
+- Ensuring all departments within the University are following proper bonding and grounding practices during Fire/Safety Inspections.

 Facilities Operations and Physical Plant are responsible for: